harryganz/harryganz.github.io/_drafts/2024-03-07-making-a-good-poc.md

 Sometimes proofs of concept fail to be useful because the team or person making the P.O.C. doesn't know what they are trying to solve.
 This happens when teams identify a technology they want to use but not what they actually want to do with it.
-For example, a team might say "we want to containerize our application", but don't specify why they want to do that or what the containerization is meant to achieve.
+For example, a team might say "we want to containerize our application", but doesn't specify why they want to do that or what the containerization is meant to achieve.
 The person making the P.O.C. then makes a Dockerfile, runs a "hello world" application on it then calls it a P.O.C.
 This is not a P.O.C.
 I would call this a technology demonstration: not useless if you have no experience with Docker, but it doesn't really get you any closer to assessing the feasibility of your proposed solution to your problem.

 In order to have a successful P.O.C. you must identify the required scope of the software product.
-Using a real example, my team wanted to replace our in-house OAuth2 identity provider with something else and we wanted to assess a well regarded open source solution.
-We were looking for as close to a a drop-in replacement as we could and as-such it would need to do several things:
+Using a real example, my team wanted to replace our in-house OAuth2 identity provider with something else and we decided to assess a well regarded open source solution.
+We were looking for as close to a a drop-in replacement as we could, and, as such, it would need to do several things:

 1. Support authorization code, client credentials, refresh token, and jwt-bearer grant types
 2. Support custom HTML/CSS on login page based on URL parameters